The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Expenditure Method

 Expenditure incurred on final goods is final expenditure.
-Economy’s total product is used for final consumption as well as for further production.
-The demand for final consumption and investment is made by all the four consuming sectors of the economy, namely, households, firms and the government and rest of the world.
+The economy’s total product is used for final consumption as well as for further production.
+The demand for final consumption and investment is made by all the four consuming sectors of the economy, namely, households, firms the government, and the rest of the world.

 (i) Private final consumption expenditure.
 (Consumption of Final goods by Households)